enku/gbpcli/README.md

 ![https://raw.githubusercontent.com/enku/gbpcli/master/assets/gbp_machines.png](https://raw.githubusercontent.com/enku/gbpcli/master/assets/gbp_machines.png)

 The "Latest" column shows the latest build ID for the given machine.
-If the ID has a `*` beside it that denotes that the latest build is published (available for emerges).
+If the ID is in bold it that denotes that the latest build is published (available for emerges).

 To list the available builds for a given machine: